gov4git/doc/articles/gov4git_whitepaper.md

 In this work, we propose a new trade-off in decentralized application architecture which accomplishes extreme diversity, availability and durability of service at the cost of a tolerable degradation in the latency experienced by users.

 We posit that a decentralized application can be built on top of git as the only required infrastructure.
 Every participant hosts the state of their application identity is a pair of git repositories: a public one, used for sharing information with other participants, and a private one, for personal data and keys.
 The public identity of each user is captured in a DNS name (owned, controlled and managed by the user), which points to the public git repository of that participant.

 XXX
-dns: independence from hosting providers one-click migration
+- dns: independence from hosting providers
+- one-click migration
+- optimal bandwidith utilization at the cost of sync latency

 ### Governance as a state machine